tcooms/TopOpt-ThermoElastic/README.md

 # Thermoelastic topology optimization code for 2D problems in Matlab
-This repository contains Matlab files for thermoelastic topology optimization considering steady-state and transient heat conduction
+This repository contains Matlab files for thermoelastic topology optimization considering steady-state and transient heat conduction.

 The file top_tml_shc.m solves a topology optimization problem for a simply-supported beam subjected to a mechanical point load on the top and a thermal boundary condition at the bottom edge.
 More information about the theory and implementation can be found in: